clamsproject/clams-python/documentation/introduction.rst

 -------------

 * `Python <https://www.python.org>`_: the latest ``clams-python`` requires Python 3.8 or newer.
 We have no plan to support `Python 2.7 <https://pythonclock.org/>`_.
 * Containerization software: when deployed to a CLAMS workflow engine, an app must be containerized.
-Developers can choose any containerization software for doing so, but ``clams-python`` SDK is developed `Docker <https://www.docker.com>`_ in mind.
+Developers can choose any containerization software for doing so, but ``clams-python`` SDK is developed with `Docker <https://www.docker.com>`_ in mind.

 Installation
 ------------